AndrejLukic815/Andrej-portfolio.github.io/My_Resume.md

 ## My accomplishments
 I have participated in many game jams that include locally in my community or global games jams in a variety of game jam themes.

-Recently in Croatia <a herf="https://manpower.hr/news/new-post-1623069771">ManpowerGroup</a> and <a herf="https://game-chuck.com/">GameChuck</a>organized a game jam with a theme to make a simulation in Unity.
+Recently in Croatia <a herf="https://manpower.hr/news/new-post-1623069771">ManpowerGroup</a> and <a herf="https://game-chuck.com/">GameChuck</a> organized a game jam with a theme to make a simulation in Unity.

 I and my team won that competition and were also rewarded with a bonus place for the most innovative and realistic simulation in that competition.